ethanwright96/javelin-data-science/README.md

 Over time, I embarked on a journey of recovery and self-strengthening.
 In 2015, I underwent stem cell therapy, followed by three years of refraining from high-impact activities.
 I dedicated myself to applied strength and conditioning, fortifying my body and mind.
 Today, I stand ready to make my comeback.
 Come Spring 2024, I will compete in the U.S. Men's Javelin circuit, resuming my athletic journey with renewed vigor.

 With a clear vision, mission, purpose, and platform, I dive into the captivating world of the javelin throw.
-As a micro-project, my aim is to investigate age-related disparities across genders and performance levels in track and field events, focusing on the Javelin Throw as a case study and experimental ground.
+As a micro-project, my aim is to investigate the spatial distribution, age-related disparities across genders and performance levels in track and field events, focusing on the Javelin Throw as a case study and experimental ground.

+## Part I: Location

+Display Choropleths here.

-## Part I: Age
+## Part II: Age

 ### 1. "How old is an average Javelin thrower?"